teckoo/teckoo.github.io/_posts/coding/leetcode/2021-01-01-76-minimum-window-substring.md

   if not t or not s: return ""

   # Dictionary which keeps a count of all the unique characters in t.
-  dict_t = collections.Counter(t)
+  needs = collections.Counter(t)

   # Number of unique characters in t, which need to be present in the desired window.
-  required = len(dict_t)
+  required = len(needs)

   # left and right pointer
   l, r = 0, 0

-  # formed is used to keep track of how many unique characters in t are present in the current window in its desired frequency.
+  # match is used to keep track of how many unique characters in t are present in the current window in its desired frequency.
-  # e.g. if t is "AABC" then the window must have two A's, one B and one C. Thus formed would be = 3 when all these conditions are met.
+  # e.g. if t is "AABC" then the window must have two A's, one B and one C. Thus match would be = 3 when all these conditions are met.
-  formed = 0
+  match = 0

   # Dictionary which keeps a count of all the unique characters in the current window.
   window_counts = {}